 "Shamrock" cabin, one of three we stay in.

 Though there is some hiking and such, there's no need to be a seasoned adventurer or yoga pro for these trips.
 We've taken care of all the logistics and are more than happy to welcome beginners.

-In accordance with the provincial requirements set by the Travel Industry Council of Ontario (TICO), I have partnered with a TICO registered agent of Travel to handle payment logistics.
+In accordance with the provincial requirements set by the Travel Industry Council of Ontario (TICO), I have partnered with registered agent Coreen Doucett (#50021282) to handle payment logistics.